27 Awesome Things to Do in Kingston, Ontario For All Seasons

 If you fancy another boat ride you can take the Wolfe Island ferry to – you guessed it – Wolfe Island.

-This island is a great summertime destination for beach seekers, and those looking to explore another part of the massive waterway.
+This island is a great Ontario summertime thing to do/see for beach seekers, and those looking to explore another part of the massive waterway.
 It’s actually super close to the American border – and you can take another ferry to go to the USA from the island if you want.

 The Wolfe Island ferry is free to get on and the crossing takes about 20 minutes!